-HAVE AGREED the following standard contractual provisions (the Provisions) with a view to complying with the General Data Protection Regulation and ensuring the protection of privacy and the fundamental rights and freedoms of natural persons
+HAVE AGREED the following standard contractual provisions (the Provisions) to comply with the GDPR and ensure the protection of privacy and the fundamental rights and freedoms of natural persons.

-PREAMBLE
+1. PREAMBLE

-- 1. These Provisions stipulate the data processor's rights and obligations when the data processor processes personal data on behalf of the data controller. - 2.
-These Provisions are designed to ensure that the parties comply with Article 28(3) of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and regarding the free movement of such data as well as ensuring that the parties comply with the repealing of Directive 95/46/EC (General Data Protection Regulation). - 3.
-In connection with the delivery of Whistleblower Partners' Whistleblower solution, the data processor processes personal data on behalf of the data controller in accordance with these Provisions.
+- 1. These Provisions stipulate the Data Processor's rights and obligations when the Data Processor processes personal data on behalf of the Data Controller. - 2.
+These Provisions are designed to ensure that the parties comply with GDPR Article 28(3). - 3.
+In connection with the delivery of Whistleblower Partners' Whistleblower solution, the Data Processor processes personal data on behalf of the Data Controller in accordance with these Provisions.
 According to The Whistleblower Directive, processing of personal data can take place when it is necessary to process reports received as part of a whistleblower scheme. - 4.
 The Provisions take precedence over any similar provisions in other agreements between the parties. - 5.
 There are four annexes to these Provisions, and the annexes form an integral part of the Provisions. - 6.
-Annex A contains specifics on the processing of personal data, including the purpose and nature of the processing, the type of personal data, which is processed, the categories of data subjects and the duration of the processing. - Annex B contains the data controller's conditions for the data processor's use of data sub-processors and a list of data sub-processors that the data controller has approved the use of. - 8.
-Annex C contains the data controller's instructions regarding the data processor's processing of personal data, a description of the security measures that the data processor must, as a minimum, implement, and information on how the data processor and any data sub-processors are supervised. - 9.
+Annex A contains specifics on the processing of personal data, including the purpose and nature of the processing, the type of personal data, which is processed, the categories of data subjects and the duration of the processing. - 7.
+Annex B contains the Data Controller's conditions for the Data Processor's use of data sub-processors and a list of data sub-processors that the Data Controller has approved the use of. - 8.
+Annex C contains the Data Controller's instructions regarding the Data Processor's processing of personal data, a description of the security measures that the Data Processor must, as a minimum, implement, and information on how the Data Processor and any data sub-processors are supervised. - 9.
 The Provisions and accompanying annexes must be stored in writing, including electronically, by both parties. - 10.
-These Provisions do not release the Data Processor from any obligations imposed on the Data Processor under the General Data Protection Regulation or any other legislation.
+These Provisions do not release the Data Processor from any obligations imposed on the Data Processor under the GDPR or any other legislation.